 • Consultation with faculty or staff regarding student issues.

 • Presentations to classes or groups on a variety of topics: stress management, suicide prevention, time management, assertiveness, study skills, communication skills, and relationship issues.
 We will also present a workshop on a psychological topic chosen by the faculty or staff member.
 Counseling Center Staff will also design and conduct workshops for departments on topics such as team building, staff development, and training about mental health issues.
-Call Pam Midgett Ph.D., LPC-S, and Director of the Counseling Center, to discuss possibilities or to schedule a speaker.
+Call Pam Midgett Ph.D., LPC-S, Director of the Counseling Center, to discuss possibilities or to schedule a speaker.

 • You are welcome to attend any workshop or presentation we offer.
 If you would like for students in your class to attend, we will provide attendance verification slips.
 We distribute flyers, post information on campus, and send e-mail announcements advertising our events, or you may contact our office for current information.